Chirag-ahir/SFC-Preparation/README.md

 What access we can give in salesforce dashboard folder?<br>
 View, Edit and Manage

+Explain Tabular report <br>
+-This report is the simplest and fastest way to look at data.
+Similar to spreadsheets, it consists simply of an ordered set of fields in columns, with each matching record listed in a row.<br>
+-Use this report type for creating lists of records or a list with a single grand total.<br>
+-They can't be used to create groups of data or charts, and can't be used in dashboards unless rows are limited.<br>
+-Examples include contact mailing lists and activity reports<br>
 ==============================================SFMC==============================================<br>

 What are different email terminologies used in SFMC:<br>